Attend one of the regularly scheduled programs held throughout the year at Prairie State Park.

 Wildflower hikes are held periodically during the summer months.
 Please contact the Regal Tallgrass Prairie Nature Center for dates and times.

-Guided bison hikes are held monthly, except January and October, on the first Saturday of the month.
+Guided bison hikes are held monthly, except October.
 A naturalist will lead you out on to the prairie to view the bison and study their behavior, habitat and much more.
 For dates and times of these hikes, please contact the Regal Tallgrass Prairie Nature Center or see the park's special events.